The Future of

 Panel 3: Furthering Civil Discourse in Higher Education

 Tremendous attention has been directed toward the lack of civil discourse in America and our academic institutions.
 But what about the progress being made?
-In this panel discussion, scholars and university leaders will share the work they and others are doing to elevate dialogue and enhance viewpoint diversity on campus.
+In this panel discussion, scholars and university leaders shared the work they and others are doing to elevate dialogue and enhance viewpoint diversity on campus.

 Fireside Chat with Assistant Attorney General Eric Dreiband and UC President Janet Napolitano

-Our day will close with a discussion about free speech trends from campus to the courtroom between Assistant Attorney General for the Civil Rights Division of the Department of Justice, Eric Dreiband, and UC President Janet Napolitano.
-This dialogue will be moderated by Pulitzer-prize winning journalist Anne Kornblut, Director of New Initiatives for News Partnerships for Facebook.
+The #SpeechMatters conference closed with a discussion about free speech trends from campus to the courtroom between Assistant Attorney General for the Civil Rights Division of the Department of Justice, Eric Dreiband and UC President Janet Napolitano moderated by UCLA Professor of Engineering, Public Policy, and Management & Visiting Professor of Law, John Villasenor.

 Ilana Redstone Akresh